 The types of crimes that can make a green card holder deportable, as relevant to someone with a DUI conviction, include:

-Notice that very few of these actually name particular crimes, whether DUIs or others.
+Notice that few of these actually name particular crimes, whether DUIs or others.
 It will be up to the immigration authorities to examine the facts and circumstances of your case, and whether you have other crimes on your record, in order to decide whether the DUI matches one of the above grounds and makes you deportable.

 In literal terms this means that you could take a trip, attempt to return to the U.S., and then be placed into proceedings to argue about whether your green card can be taken away because you've become inadmissible.

 The grounds of inadmissibility are found in Section 212 of the I.N.A.
+(Immigration and Nationality Act).
 The potentially relevant grounds of inadmissibility for someone with a DUI include having:

-However, multiple DUIs or DUIs with aggravating factors can be sufficient to meet one of more of the above grounds, making you inadmissible to the United States after having left.
+However, multiple DUIs or DUIs with aggravating factors can be sufficient to meet one of more of the above grounds, making someone inadmissible to the United States after having left.
 For more detail, see What Crimes Make Immigrants Inadmissible to the U.S.?

 As a green card holder, you might wish to become a naturalized U.S. citizen as soon as possible, in order to avoid problems like being found inadmissible or deportable.
 However, to gain citizenship, you will need to prove that you've had good moral character for at least the last five years before submitting your application.
 With a DUI on your record, that gets more difficult.

-Nevertheless, your best shot at being approved for citizenship may be to wait to apply until enough time has gone by that you have established a recent clean record -- ideally, five years since the date of conviction.
+Nevertheless, your best shot at being approved for citizenship may be to wait to apply until enough time has gone by that you have established a recent clean record; ideally, five years since the date of conviction.
 It's also worth dealing with any underlying issues, such as alcohol addiction, perhaps by signing up for treatment.
 Make sure to comply with any court-ordered terms of probation, restitution, or other programs, as well.